 I currently teach modern British and Irish history at the University of Sheffield.
 Prior to taking up this role, I was Lecturer in Irish and British History at Northumbria University.
 I have also taught history at the University of Limerick, and the National University of Ireland Galway where I was an Irish Research Council Scholar.
 In 2017/2018, I was the National Library of Ireland/Irish Committee of Historical Sciences Research Studentship Holder.

 My research examines the political and social history of modern Ireland, the dynamics of political activism in modern Ireland, Anglo-Irish relations and attitudes to the Commonwealth, the Irish revolutionary period (1912-23), and commemoration.
-My first book, The Legacy of the Irish Parliamentary Party in Independent Ireland, 1922-1949, was published by Liverpool University Press in 2019 and was highly commended for the British Association of Irish Studies Book Prize.
+My first book, The Legacy of the Irish Parliamentary Party in Independent Ireland, 1922-1949, was published by Liverpool University Press.
+It was the co-winner of the NUI Publication Prize in Irish History and was highly commended for the British Association of Irish Studies Book Prize.